Thoughts on Scramjet 5.0

 The time has come to start development of the next major version of the Scramjet framework.
 4.x versions have brought stability and clear vision of the range of applications.

-- Scramjet v4 will be still be supported with security updates provided until April 2019.
+- Scramjet v4 will be supported with security updates provided until April 2019.

 - Most of the software written against v4 should work flawlessly in v5.